Nursing

 1. The Traditional Nursing Program admits a class each Fall and Spring semester.

-2. The Traditional Nursing Program at the Oneonta site only admits a class in the Fall semester.
+2. The Nursing Program at the Oneonta site only admits a class in the Fall semester.

 Nursing students shall comply with legal, moral, and legislative standards which determine acceptable behavior of the practical or registered nurse.
 The final determination for eligibility to take the NCLEX-PN or NCLEX-RN is made solely by the Alabama Board of Nursing after review of the candidate’s application.
 Proof of citizenship will be requested by the Alabama Board of Nursing.